Soil Research Cluster Laboratory

 - Building, preserving and upgrading the knowledge and skills required for the optimal operation and research capability of the SRCL by developing analytical procedures suited to individual research needs.

-- Teaching faculty, staff and student researchers to apply analytical instrumentation, knowledge and skills most fruitfully.
+- Teaching faculty, laboratory technicians, postdocs, research fellows and student researchers to apply analytical instrumentation, knowledge and skills most fruitfully.

 - Supporting teaching activities and encouraging classes to use current analytical equipment in the SRCL to obtain hands-on experience in soil, plant, water, and environmental analyses as well as in quality assurance and control procedures.